-I also think the Second Amendment of the US Constitution is no longer a US-issue, but is now a global issue: the right to bear arms has had significant consequences on the proliferation of American small arms in Mexico, Central America and the Caribbean.
-The US' policies also largely influence international policies at the UN, and the debate on small arms control.
+I also think the Second Amendment of the US Constitution is no longer a US issue, but is now a global issue: The right to bear arms has had significant consequences on the proliferation of American small arms in Mexico, Central America, and the Caribbean.
+The US's policies also largely influence international policies at the UN, and the debate on small arms control.

 Looking at recent events, do you think there's an issue with the US police force using firearms abusively?

 [Laughs] Yes, I was referring to Stoya, an American porn actress who was once portrayed as a sniper in a porn movie.
-She hates guns, but the director had told her it was a "male fantasy".
+She hates guns, but the director had told her it was a "male fantasy."
 I think guns are indeed a male fantasy.
-Men are questioning their role in society nowadays – there's that whole discussion around metrosexuality.
+Men are questioning their role in society nowadays—there's that whole discussion around metrosexuality.
 If you google "babes and guns" you'll find lots of things.
 There was a whole thing in the 1980s of females in bikinis shooting with rifles.
 Generally speaking, the vast majority of people who shoot are men.
-I think there's a real fetishisation in many conflicts about snipers.
+I think there's a real fetishization in many conflicts about snipers.
 It touches on deep male insecurities; if you have a gun, you're the one in control.

 What were the most shocking events you witnessed during your journey for the book?

 I met child soldiers whose entire lives were predicated around the ownership of guns.
-I've seen 12-year-olds carry semi-automatic rifles.
-My experience in San Pedro Sula was one of the most powerful ones: within five days I saw a dozen bodies lying around in different places.
-You realise how dramatically casual death can sometimes become.
+I've seen 12-year-olds carry semiautomatic rifles.
+My experience in San Pedro Sula was one of the most powerful ones: Within five days I saw a dozen bodies lying around in different places.
+You realize how dramatically casual death can sometimes become.
 It's been a broad brushstroke of horrors.

 What do you take away from your experience?